bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 Another way to look into this and also test how much LIRICAL performance depends on variants vs. phenotype match is to rerun the same tests, but substitute in variants from completely unrelated healthy individuals sequenced as part of the same cohort.
 I did this 5x for each of the 75 solved cases above (=> 375 test runs).
 Unsurprisingly, this caused LIRICAL accuracy to drop to esssentially 0: only 10 out of the 375 LIRICAL reports (3%) still included the correct gene, and only 3 of these were in the top 5 and had a post-test probability > 1%.

-Unfortunately, in 260 out of 375 tests (70%) LIRICAL still reported at least one result with a post-test probability > 1%:
+However, in 260 out of 375 tests (70%) LIRICAL still reported at least one result with a post-test probability > 1%:

 <!-- img width="429" alt="image" src="https://user-images.githubusercontent.com/6240170/166864705-af5f4943-d41e-4416-967d-e6f16183c85a.png" -->
 <img width="500" alt="histogram: % of RGP cases that had 0, 1, 2, 3, 4, or 5 false-positive LIRICAL results with PTP > 1 and rank <= 5" src="https://user-images.githubusercontent.com/6240170/166866744-55f075b5-08e5-4999-bbec-8bde066add03.png">